English language support

 However, some courses may have higher English language entry requirements.
-If you are unsure about the requirements for your course, contact the International Office or the relevant academic unit for guidance.
+If you are unsure about the requirements for your course, please contact the International Office or the relevant academic unit for guidance.
 In all cases, your English language certificate should normally have been obtained within the last three years prior to the application. for further informaton, please see the University Admissions page.

 In accordance with University regulations, international students whose first language is not English must provide evidence of their ability to communicate in English by offering one of the recognised tests in English, or by supplying evidence that you have undertaken formal study in English at an institution that teaches award-bearing programmes in English.

 This is applicable to all overseas students except those from countries named by the University as being exempt from testing.

 The Centre for Language Study in Humanities can provide a choice of English language classes to suit your needs.
 The Centre is a member of the British Association of Lecturers in English for Academic Purposes (BALEAP).

 You could choose to take a Pre-sessional course in English for Academic Purposes (EAP) in the summer before your formal studies begin.
 There are different options lasting from 6 to 16 weeks depending on your initial level.
 Typical entry requirements for the Pre-sessional EAP courses start at IELTS 5.5.
 If your English level is IELTS 4.5-5.0, you might wish to take a year -round course in English for Academic Study (EAS) to bring your English level up to the required standard.
 Other courses you may be interested in include the International Foundation Year and the pre-Masters Programmes.